-This CMM supersedes CMM 18-2024.
+This CMM supersedes CMM 18-2025.

-This CMM shall be reviewed at the Commission’s annual meeting in 2026, taking into consideration if:
+This CMM shall be reviewed at the Commission’s annual meeting in 2027, taking into consideration if:

-the Scientific Committee recommends a reduction in total effort or other controls on the squid fishery based on the best scientific information available; or
+a) The Scientific Committee recommends further increases to levels of data collection, monitoring, and research to facilitate finalization of a squid stock assessment model;

-if the number of active vessels or the total gross tonnage equals or exceeds the total amount in Table 1.
+b) the Scientific Committee recommends a reduction in total effort or other controls on the squid fishery based on the best scientific information available; orc) if the number of active vessels or the total gross tonnage equals or exceeds the total amount in Table 1.

 The review shall take into account the latest advice of the Scientific Committee and the Compliance and Technical Committee and shall include a review of the effort levels between Members listed in Table 1 and other Members entitled to develop their Jumbo Flying Squid fisheries.